It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 YouTube can track the instances of your video embeds and can use this as a ranking signal.

-Without a doubt, YouTube offers an unparalleled opportunity for brands.
-You can boost it even further if you ensure that your videos rank in Google, too.
+Without a doubt, YouTube offers an unparalleled opportunity for content marketers.
+You can boost your presence even further if you ensure that your videos rank in Google, too.